microsoft/MPNet/README.md

 ```

 ### 2) Pre-train MPNet
-The below command is to train a MPNet model with relative positional embedding and whole word mask:
+The below command is to train a MPNet model:
 ```
 TOTAL_UPDATES=125000    # Total number of training steps WARMUP_UPDATES=10000    # Warmup the learning rate over this many updates